khashayar484/twitter/README.md

 ## contribution

-the are several things we can do: use another indicator besides the sentiment like volume, hash rate, difficulty, etc.\n Use another model than linear regression.\n
+the are several things we can do: use another indicator besides the sentiment like volume, hash rate, difficulty, etc.

+Use another model than linear regression.

-Use a longer time frame than here.\n
+Use a longer time frame than here.

-Use portfolio of crypto and check the relation to cryptocurrency sentiment analysis.\n use better text preprocessing before use transformers.
+Use portfolio of crypto and check the relation to cryptocurrency sentiment analysis.

+use better text preprocessing before use transformers.